• WORK

 photographer: j.p. crousse

-A typical commercial housing project in the suburbs of Lima is the opportunity to rethink the relation between a common building and the city, and the relation between a typical department and its environment, using as only device the urban loggia.
+A typical commercial housing project in the suburbs of Lima is the opportunity to rethink the relationship between a common building and the city, and the relation between a typical department and its environment, using as an only device the urban loggia.

-The urban loggia allows to create the necessary thickness to mediate between domesticity and urban presence, in an urban dismantled context and with a conventional housing type settled on a unique floor.
-The project system, established on a classic scheme of raised basement and an alteration of the domestic scale with the double heights, is reinforced by the strong presence of rustic exposed concrete.
+The urban loggia allows creating the necessary thickness to mediate between domesticity and urban presence, in an urban dismantled context and with a conventional housing type settled on a unique floor.
+The project system, established on a classic scheme of a raised basement and an alteration of the domestic scale with the double heights, is reinforced by the strong presence of rustic exposed concrete.

 FRIDA KAHLO STUDENT RESIDENCE